PeterHaislund/com.haislund.homeassistant.alsavo/README.md

 Configuration can be done either by a config file or by using environmental variables when creating the container.

 The image will however always use the config file, so if using environmental variables a default config will be automatically created.
+The easiest way to get started is to create the container using environmental variables and change the default config file afterwards.

 ### Config file
 The config file is located in /data/config.json, so mapping the /data directory to the Docker host is highly recommended to avoid loosing any changes to the default config.